-- (a) arise from or are related to the Rental Operations; or - (b) represent net profits arising from Conversions, calculated as if the Property were acquired at its Fair Market Value as at the commencement of its Conversion, less Taxes for the Period relating thereto.
-As outlined in Item 2.2 "The Trust's Business" the Trust will be entitled to 65% of net profits arising from a Conversion.
-The Developer will be entitled to 35% of the net profits earned in such Conversion.
+- (a) arise from or are related to the Rental Operations; or - (b) represent net profits arising from Conversions, calculated as if the Property were acquired at its Fair Market Value as at the commencement of its Conversion.

 B.C.
 Securities Act means the Securities Act (British Columbia), with all amendments thereto in force from time to time and any statutes that may be passed which have the effect of supplementing or superseding such statute.